-Do you find that sometimes you are caught in a trap of black and white thinking?
-Black and white thinking is also called binary thinking, but let’s keep the colors, because it will really help later on.
+Do you find that sometimes you are caught in a trap of black or white thinking?
+Black or white thinking is also called binary thinking, but let’s keep the colors, because it will really help later on.

-Black and white thinking looks like this: you only have two options, and usually it’s just yes or no; right or wrong; good or bad; happy or not.
+Black or white thinking looks like this: you only have two options, and usually it’s just yes or no; right or wrong; good or bad; happy or not.

 It’s natural.
 You’re brain is trying to help you get out of your stuckness by narrowing down the options.
 Your brain thinks that if you only have two options, it’s easier to decide.
 It doesn’t matter that neither option really is the right answer.
 It’s natural, but it isn’t really good for you.
 Like cocaine – I mean, it’s natural but….

-I was working with one of my most favorite people, who had a tendency to fall into B&W thinking without being aware of it.
+I was working with one of my most favorite people, who had a tendency to fall into Black or White thinking without being aware of it.
 She was stuck, and had a really hard time seeing options.
 We tried adding in some shades of grey, but that just didn’t work.

 It was time for ORANGE THINKING!
 Orange just happened to be one of her favorite colors.